AkhatRoza/Remote_kill/README.md

 # Remote_kill
-You can kill all remote control
+You can kill all remote controls

-First file will kill all repote controll
+First file will kill all remote controls

 Second File kill the virus SAINT (s)AINT